WatsonCao/CS420-MachineLearning/TransferLearning/DTN/README.md

 # CS420-MachineLearning
-Our DTN project is based on [Unsupervised Cross-Domain Image Generation.](https://arxiv.org/abs/1611.02200) Thanks for the help of [yunjey](https://github.com/yunjey/domain-transfer-network) and [SrCMpink](https://github.com/SrCMpink/domain-transfer-network-1)
+Our DTN project is based on [Unsupervised Cross-Domain Image Generation.](https://arxiv.org/abs/1611.02200) Because the update of certain libraries, some error happened during the re-implementation of paper code.
+Thanks for the reference of [yunjey](https://github.com/yunjey) and [SrCMpink](https://github.com/SrCMpink)

 #### First of all, you need to download SVNH
 ```bash